painting | performance | sonic collaborationspast projects |publications | about|contact & newsletter

 BIOGRAPHY

-Born in London, UK, Zakiewicz studied at Chelsea College of Art and Anglia Ruskin University and received an MA from Sir John Cass School of Art while exhibiting and performing widely in London and Bergen throughout the 2000s.
-Between 2009 and 2012 Zakiewicz was a member of the ensemble Fig. with composer Alwynne Pritchard and sound artist Thorolf Thuestad, and performed in London, Bergen and New York.
-Her works were presented at Tate Tanks and Tate Britain, in the exhibitions Tweet Me Up, 2011 and Label, 2012 curated by Tracey Moberly.
+Born in London, Zakiewicz studied at Chelsea College of Art and Anglia Ruskin University, and earned an MA from Sir John Cass School of Art while exhibiting and performing widely in London and Bergen throughout the 2000s.
+Between 2009 and 2012, she was a member of the ensemble Fig., alongside composer Alwynne Pritchard and sound artist Thorolf Thuestad, performing in London, Bergen, and New York.
+Her work was presented at Tate Tanks and Tate Britain in Tweet Me Up (2011) and Label (2012), both curated by Tracey Moberly.

 ___________________________________________